Yautia

 - Fresh cilantro for garnish

-- 1. In a pot, heat olive oil over medium heat; sauté onion and garlic until translucent.
+- 1. In a pot, sauté onion and garlic until translucent, then add curry powder and cook for another minute.

 - 2 tablespoons olive oil